methe-1/methe-1/README.md

 # Latest Personal Creation (Code Katas, or Testing new Framework features)

 #### 1. Sevlete.
-Get Familiar with the Framework
+Get Familiar with the Framework [Svelte](https://github.com/sveltejs/kit/tree/master/packages/create-svelte)
-   Just Recreated The Fifa-players project with [Svelte](https://github.com/sveltejs/kit/tree/master/packages/create-svelte)
    - Link to the [project](https://svelte-fifa-qbu97afcp-methe.vercel.app)
-#### 2. All types of Data Fetching (Server Side, Client Side) With Next, React Query, SWR, Fetch with Declarative UseEffect 🤮, or with Imperative callbacks 👌
+#### 2. All types of Data Fetching (Server Side, Client Side)
+   - With Next, React Query, SWR, Fetch with Declarative UseEffect 🤮, or with Imperative callbacks 👌 [**check it out**](https://fifa-test-methe.vercel.app)
-   Just Created a Next Small App where I tried all types of Data Fetching, [**check it out**](https://fifa-test-methe.vercel.app)
 ##### CSR/Fetching Article on Notion [Client Side Render](https://locrian-haddock-df9.notion.site/How-To-CSR-Client-Side-Render-Fetch-2bc490d5b4a9482c9f70e9283e680d50)
    - Link to the [implementation](https://fifa-test-methe.vercel.app)

 #### 2. A React App That combines Server Component and Client Component.
-   Just recreated a combined SSR & CSR small Next App [Check Code](https://github.com/methe-1/Next-Combine-SSR-With-SSG)
+[Check Code](https://github.com/methe-1/Next-Combine-SSR-With-SSG)
 - I created a UI component that can take data as a prop either from a Server-Side Component or a Client-Side Component.
-- The data is fetched and stored using Redux/toolkits.
+- The data is fetched and stored using Redux.